This post may contain affiliate links. Please see my advertiser disclosure for more details.

 Since it was chilly in the evenings and mornings, we went through a LOT of firewood!
 The campground also sold bags of kindling, but I will say that the kindling left a lot to be desired.
 It was mostly bark and small wood chips.
 No twigs or medium size wood logs.
 (Since this was beach camping, you couldn’t exactly scour the ground for sticks and branches!)
 So, the next day, on our hikes around Assateague trails, we picked up some small twigs and medium branches to bring back to the campsite with us.

 Of course, one of the main attractions at Assateague are all the ponies! (horses? ponies?).
 We didn’t see many around the campsite.
-We later asked a park ranger about this, and he said that since the weather was still cool, that most of the horses were staying away from the beach areas until it got warmer (we saw some later on our hikes around Assateague!)
+We later asked a park ranger about this.
+The ranger said that since the weather was still cool, that most of the horses were staying away from the beach areas until it got warmer.
+(We saw some later on our hikes around Assateague!)

 Either way, there are warnings galore about the horses:

 Just beyond the registration building was the entrance to the State Park campsites, which was access controlled by a barrier gate.
-To lift the barrier gate, you had to enter a pin number, which was provided to us at campground registration.
+To lift the barrier gate, you had to enter a pin number that we received during campground registration.

 The State Park and National Park actually share a visitor center.
-The visitor center is quite beautiful, and looks to be relatively new!
+The visitor center and nature center is quite beautiful, and looks to be relatively new!

 Inside the visitor center, you could look out using free binocular type things.

-In the next few posts, I’ll talk more about the trails we hit at Assateague, our camping food, and even the quick stop we made to (very) nearby Ocean City.
+In the next few posts, I’ll talk more about the trails we hit at Assateague.
+I’ll also cover our camping food, and even the quick stop we made to (very) nearby Ocean City.

 Have you gone camping at Assateague or done other beach camping?
 What did you think?